 To back up, lump charcoal refers to charred wood, usually made from tree limbs or logs which are burned in a kiln without oxygen for purification.
 Water, volatile alcohol, and oil in the wood vaporize as smoke, leaving behind black carbon…voila, charcoal.
 Without any additives or fillers, lump charcoal is a totally natural fuel for grilling, one of the reasons it’s a favorite choice for grills and smokers.
 (On the other hand, briquettes are pressed and often contain additives or filters.)
 The downside is that lump charcoal costs more than briquettes, and they burn faster.

 Lump charcoal lights quickly and easily, burns hot, and produces less ash than briquettes.
 Look for bags labeled “hardwood lump charcoal” or “All-natural” to make sure you’re buying legit charcoal, not briquettes.
 When it comes to the lumps themselves, bigger is better.
+That's why our top pick, Jealous Devil All Natural Hardwood Lump Charcoal, is able to handle more heat without popping.
 Larger pieces burn for longer and also at hotter temperatures.
 Another pro tip: sparking might look impressive, but it means the comes from lightweight wood and will burn fast, so it’s not a great sign.

 Here are our best lump charcoals for your charcoal grill, smoker, or kamado.